Your Oral Health Affects Your Overall Health

 What This All Means To Dentists

-In the past, dental professionals committed to saving your teeth through regular dental care.
-Today, our attention must expand beyond the mouth.
+Yesterday, dental practices strived to save your teeth with regular cleanings.
+From now on, there is a broader dimension to dental care.
 If you have an inflammatory condition like periodontal disease, you are more at risk for more serious systemic problems, whether it’s heart problems, diabetes, or rheumatoid arthritis.
-Today, as we manage the health of your teeth, not only do we save your teeth, which in itself is a sound objective, we could also be protecting your life as well.
+From now on, as we care for your teeth, not only do we save your teeth, which in itself is a sound goal, we could also be protecting your life as well.

 Dr. Peck concludes, “It is not enough anymore to just keep an eye on suspicious spots in the gums.
 Given this new research, aggressively controlling periodontal disease will be a critical action step in maintaining, and improving our patients’ overall health and their enjoyment of life.
-In fact, it will mean that if our patients’ teeth and gums are not healthy, we can assume that they are not healthy overall.”
+To be exact, our patients will not be totally healthy unless they are periodontally healthy.”